cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-03-22-how-to-give-a-great-presentation.md

 ---
 layout: post
-title: How to Give a Great Presentation
+title: How to Give a Great Technical Presentation
-subtitle: As a PhD student
+subtitle: ... as a PhD student
 tags: soft-skills
 description: TODO
 keywords: